KrishnaswamyLab/phateR/README.md

 For a thorough overview of the PHATE dimensionality method, please see the [bioRxiv preprint](https://www.biorxiv.org/content/early/2017/12/01/120378)

-For our Python implementation, please see [KrishnaswamyLab/PHATE](https://github.com/KrishnaswamyLab/PHATE).
+For our Python and Matlab implementations, please see [KrishnaswamyLab/PHATE](https://github.com/KrishnaswamyLab/PHATE).

 ## Issues